I Want To Ride My Bicycle – Never Quite So Humble

 Shucks!

-2 responses to “I Want To Ride My Bicycle – Never Quite So Humble”
+2 Responses to “I Want To Ride My Bicycle – Never Quite So Humble”

-1. Master of None Avatar
+1. Master of None Says:

 You should try riding hills on this 50 pound recumbent that I’m stuck riding.
 Not only is it heavy, but you can’t stand up on the pedals, and it has a rear suspension that fights back with every pedal stroke.
 Luckily, there aren’t too many hills in the western suburbs.